DanielSarf/English-and-Urdu-Hybrid-using-a-dictionary/README.md

-# Urdu-English-Hybrid-using-Dictionary
+# English-to-Roman-Urdu-Translator-using-Dictionary
  Throwback to my 1st Semester Project.
-This was a comedic project our teacher assigned to every student in our class, the comedic aspect being that some people in my country combine Urdu and English words when speaking (I do this too lol) and some people find it funny.
-This project is to emulate that effect.
-The learning objective were to teach us file handling, string manipulation and good coding practices.
+This was a comedic projected assisgned to every student in my class by our Computer Programming teacher.
+The comedic aspect being that some people in my country speak a mix of Urdu and English which is seen by some as off putting.
+This project aims to replicate that effect of haphazzardly replacing English words with Urdu ones.
+This project taught us file-handling, string manipulation, and good programming practices.